HEMANTHKANNETI/Sudoku-/README.md

-# Sudoku using HTM, CSS, JAVASCRIPT
+# Sudoku using HTML, CSS, JAVASCRIPT